maluicr/EpiGeostats/README.md

 You should now be ready to go.

+**NOTE**: EpiGeostats comes with a vignette which relies on Pandoc to compile the document.
+Unless you are using RStudio IDE (which has a bundled version of Pandoc), you will need to install Pandoc (https://pandoc.org/installing.html).

 # Example

 As an example, EpiGeostats is used to map COVID-19 incidence in Portugal on 15 January 2021.
 After packages installation and dss.c.64.exe download, load `EpiGeostats` package and follow the example, as presented in vignette: